rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 breakdown CVA

 ##### Impacts on CVA
-indefault CVA may be 0
+in default, CVA may be 0

 ###### Spread Curve
 Asumming same cumulative PD at the mid point, the marginal PD differs with spread curve sloping.